Algonquin Power & Utilities Corp. (AQN) Shares Down Despite Recent Market Volatility

 Algonquin Power & Utilities Corp.
-(NYSE: AQN)’s stock price has decreased by -1.79 compared to its previous closing price of 7.83.
-Despite this, the company has experienced a -1.79% fall in its stock price over the last five trading sessions.
+(NYSE: AQN)’s stock price has decreased by -1.15 compared to its previous closing price of 7.82.
+Nevertheless, the company has seen a 0.52% surge in its stock price over the last five trading sessions.

 Is It Worth Investing in Algonquin Power & Utilities Corp.
 (NYSE: AQN) Right Now?